daveminh/Chem456-2022F/docs/assignments.md

 The report is a written version of the presentation.
 You should address the same questions and present evidence in the text and in figures and tables.
 The report should be at least three pages long and saved as a document in Apple Pages (.pages), Microsoft Word (.doc/.docx), Google Document (.gdoc), or Portable Document Format (.pdf) format.

-Before 11:25am on the due date, your report should be saved in your class folder as `BiologicalTargetReport.XXX`, where `XXX` is the file extension.
+Before 11:25am on the due date, your report should be saved in a folder within your class folder as `BiologicalTarget/BiologicalTargetReport.XXX`, where `XXX` is the file extension.

 A satisfactory report will meet the same criterion as the presentation except for the last.
 Instead, the report should be clearly written with proper English spelling and grammar.